AryanChawla1/image-captioning/README.md

-# Image Captioning Project: Flickr8k Data Preparation
+# Image Captioning Project: Flickr8k Data

 This project uses the Flickr8k dataset and the Hugging Face `datasets` library to prepare data for training an image captioning model.